Powell's big 4th quarter leads Raptors past Hawks, 122-117 - WHIZ News

+“I’m just taking the same shots I’ve been taking,” Powell said after Toronto’s fourth straight win.
+“I have confidence in my game, confidence in my shot.”

+The high-scoring streak came after Powell missed 11 games with a left shoulder injury.

-Toronto led by 21 points, 112-91, before surviving a late comeback by the Hawks, who pulled within two points at 117-115.
-Fred VanVleet, who had 20 points, sank three free throws with 14.2 seconds remaining after he was fouled by John Collins, pushing the lead to five points.
+Toronto led 112-91 before surviving a late comeback by the Hawks, who pulled within two points at 117-115.
+Fred VanVleet, who had 20 points, sank three free throws with 14.2 seconds remaining after he was fouled by John Collins, pushing the lead to five.

+Powell had only 10 points through three quarters before finding his 3-point range in the final period to lead Toronto’s productive second unit.

+“It was just him being him,” Young said of Powell.
+“He’s a great scorer. … It’s tough when he gets going.”

 Powell made three straight 3s to lead the Raptors’ decisive surge early in the final period.
 After Serge Ibaka added a 3, Powell continued his hot streak with another long-range shot, this one a 27-footer.